Healdton, Oklahoma: Geography

 According to the United States Census Bureau, Healdton has a total area of 37.3 km2, of which 0.7 km2, or 1.86%, is covered by water.

 Healdton Municipal Lake, just northeast of Healdton, boasts 7 miles of shoreline and 370 surface acres.

 Geology

 The Healdton Field, encompassing Healdton and located in the western portion of Carter County, produces from the Pennsylvanian Healdton sands of the Hoxbar Group and the Ordovician massive carbonate Arbuckle Group.
 The field is located on the Healdton uplift, a northwest-southeast trending anticline, which formed with the Wichita Orogeny, and is 8 mi long and up to 3 mi wide.
 This was followed by deposition of the Healdton sandstones and shales on pre-Pennsylvanian eroded rocks and subsequent folding during the Arbuckle Orogeny.
 A prospector named Palmer drilled a shallow well, 425 feet, near an oil seep in the 1890s, but federal law prohibited oil development on "Indian lands" until the early 1900s.
 Therefore, the discovery of the field is credited to the drilling of No. 1 Wirt Franklin in 1913.

 Climate

+According to the Köppen Climate Classification system, Healdton has a humid subtropical climate, abbreviated "Cfa" on climate maps.
+The hottest temperature recorded in Healdton was 115 F on August 2, 1896, while the coldest temperature recorded was -17 F on February 16, 2021.